JasonPinelo95/Getting_and_Cleaning_Data_Course-Project/CODEBOOK.md

 ## Identififiers
 The first two columns are Identifiers.
-* Subject: the ID of the Subject, 30 subjects in total
+* subject_labels: the ID of the Subject, 30 subjects in total
-* Activity: the Name of the Activity performed by the subject, 6 categories in total.
+* activity_labels: the Name of the Activity performed by the subject, 6 categories in total.

 ## Features
 You can see the complete measurement list, provided in the zip I mentioned before, even though I put below the complete name list I included in the final tidy data set, in short, the values were measured by sensors in the cellphones, the Samsung Galaxy S to be specific.
 66 features in total.